jayeshkaithwas/hacklab/content/Tools/Procmon.md

   - Procmon
 description: Procmon, is an advanced monitoring tool for Windows that provides a way to monitor certain registry, file system, network, process, and thread activity.
 ---
-Procmon, is an advanced monitoring tool for Windows that helps track registry, file system, network, process, and thread activities.
+**Procmon**, is an advanced monitoring tool for Windows that helps track registry, file system, network, process, and thread activities.
 It enhances the functionality of two legacy tools: FileMon and RegMon.
 Procmon is widely used in malware analysis and system troubleshooting, providing deep insights into system behavior.

 >[!Note]
 > **Procmon** captures a lot of data, it doesn’t capture everything.